orb-community/orb-website/docs/install.md

 This will pull Orb’s containers from [DockerHub](https://hub.docker.com/u/ns1labs).

-If you are running on localhost, the Orb UI will be available at https://localhost.
+If you are running on a localhost, the Orb UI will be available at https://localhost.

 ### Orb Helm Chart